You are listening to the Sean Hannity Radio Show podcast.

 And the only way you can beat him is a system designed by Democratic insiders.

-And on the day after she was declared the winner, You know, she may lose the largest state in the Union.
+And on the day after she was declared the winner, you know, she may lose the largest state in the union.

-At one point, Clinton led Sanders by fifty points at a national poll.
+In a contest that was supposed to be a coronation, at one point, Clinton led Sanders by 50 points at a national poll.

-Sanders has won twenty plus states.
+Sanders has won 20-plus states.

 Everyone knows that the passion and energy and enthusiasm is for him.